Best Mattresses for Back Pain in Canada

 Another good option is a latex mattress made of the sap of rubber trees.
 Latex is heavier and denser than traditional memory foam, but it also springs back to the shape more quickly after you remove the pressure (2).
 The latter can be an advantage for those who seek a mattress that won’t interfere with their movements during the night.

 Finally, there are hybrid beds that combine coils and foam or latex layers in different variations.
 While offering overall the most balanced feel, these mattresses may be a good option for heavier users because the coil system can support a larger weight more easily.
+Hybrid mattresses also have stronger edges, which may come in handy for those back pain sufferers who require extra support when getting out of bed.

 Other Things to Consider When Choosing a Good Mattress for Back Pain in Canada